Air Rarotonga: Destinations

-Since August 2022 Air Rarotonga operates international flights to Tahiti using their own aircraft.
-Previously, the airline codeshared with Air Tahiti on flights between Rarotonga and Tahiti.
+Since August 2022, Air Rarotonga operates international flights to Tahiti using their own aircraft as well as code shared flights operated by Air Tahiti.
 Air Rarotonga also code shares with Air New Zealand for flights between Rarotonga and Aitutaki, with Air Rarotonga being the operator.
+The Airline also maintains Interline Agreements with Air Tahiti Nui, Alaska Airlines and Hawaiian Airlines.

 The airline offers scenic flights over Rarotonga and air charter services to neighbouring Pacific Island countries including Tahiti, Niue, Tonga, Samoa, Fiji and Kiribati.
 The airline operates air ambulance evacuations from all island airports in the Cook Islands and on to Auckland when required.

 Fleet

-As of October 2019 the Air Rarotonga fleet includes the following aircraft.
+As of May 2026, the Air Rarotonga fleet includes the following aircraft.